Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 How is abstract reasoning tested on computer versus paper?

-The question types are identical, but computer-based delivery requires students to work comfortably on screen — tracking patterns in digital images, using a mouse or trackpad to select answers, and navigating between questions using on-screen controls.
-Including computer-based practice in your preparation is essential for the NSW Selective test from 2026 onwards.
+The question types are identical, but computer-based delivery requires working comfortably on screen: tracking patterns in digital images, using a mouse or trackpad to select answers, and navigating between questions with on-screen controls.
+Computer-based practice is essential for the NSW Selective Placement Test, which is computer-based.

 Continue Your Preparation